 Hazardous Materials Preparedness

-A hazardous material is any item or agent (biological, chemical, radiological, and/or physical), which has the potential to cause harm to humans, animals, or the environment, either by itself or through interaction with other factors.
+A hazardous material is any item or agent (biological, chemical, radiological, and/or physical) that has the potential to cause harm to humans, animals, or the environment — either by itself or through interaction with other factors.

-PEMA’s Hazardous Materials Division in the Bureau of Technological Hazards, is responsible for the Commonwealth of Pennsylvania’s Hazardous Materials Safety Program.
+PEMA’s Hazardous Materials Division — in the Bureau of Technological Hazards — is responsible for the commonwealth's Hazardous Materials Safety Program.

-Under Act 165 (see below), the Hazardous Materials Safety Program, includes provisions which govern the state’s:
+Act 165, the Hazardous Materials Safety Program includes provisions that govern the state’s: